Talking to Kids About Cancer

 Possible reactions

-- babies: unsettled and clingy
+- newborns and infants: unsettled and clingy

 - toddlers: may worry persistently about the well parent and think that they or their behaviour caused the advanced cancer